0xcgz/Project-Mursad/README.md

 <img width="1080" height="810" alt="20" src="https://github.com/0xcgz/Project-Mursad/blob/main/assets/phase-4/11-antivirus-siem/20.png" />

 Press **Win + R** → type `gpedit.msc` → click **OK** to open the **Local Group Policy Editor**.

-> ℹ️ For a domain-joined DC, changes here apply locally.
-In production, these policies would be distributed via a linked GPO at the domain or OU level to enforce settings across all managed endpoints.

 ---